How long should your email be? (Email experts weigh in)

 Email newsletter

 The key to a good newsletter length is to keep each section brief.
-Check out this example of our weekly newsletter.
-Overall the email is long, but each section only has 2 paragraphs each.
-To read more of the content, you need to click to our website.
+Check out this example from Search Engine Journal.
+Overall the email is long, but each section only has 1 – 2 sentences.
+To read more of the content, you need to click to their website.

 Promotional email